missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 This means you don't have ``#config_version=4`` in the top line of your config file.
 (Make sure you include the hash mark as part of that.)

-If you get an error that says ``Could not find machine folder: 'None', that means that you ran MPF from the wrong folder.
+If you get an error that says ``Could not find machine folder: 'None'``, that means that you ran MPF from the wrong folder.
 For example:

 ::